damalis/full-stack-nginx-website-for-everyone-with-docker-compose/README.md

 ### Website

 You should see the "Php informations" page in your browser.
-If not, please check if your PHP installation satisfies Website's requirements.
+If not, please check if your PHP installation satisfies Website's requirements or ```docker container restart varnish```.

 ```
 https://example.com